Free Your Mind: Quit Smoking and Start Exercising to Overcome Anxiety

 Done in combination, switching from smoking to vaping electronic cigarettes along with adequate exercise can be powerful tools in the fight against anxiety.
 If personal testimonies aren’t enough evidence, science has proven each to be beneficial it its own right.
 Hopefully we can get future e-cig studies to also look into the changes in lung and brain function before and after switching to vaping to solidify a theory that could be a monumental discovery for smokers suffering from anxiety.

-Expert tip: If you’re having trouble quitting smoking or haven’t fully switched to electronic cigarettes, try running before you ditch the analogs altogether.
+Expert tip: If you’re having trouble quitting smoking or haven’t fully switched to electronic cigarettes or vape pens, try running before you ditch the analogs altogether.
 Your lung resistance during a run could provide the extra motivation needed to finally toss out that last pack of Camels.

 Are you a current smoker or vaper living with or have dealt with an anxiety disorder in the past?
 Share you experience in the comments!